micuat/hydra-book/README.md

 ### How to Read

-This article is a work-in-progress online book to collect Hydra snippets.
-Thanks to its live-coding nature, simply improvising by chaining different functions may lead to an unexpected pattern; nevertheless, studying Hydra in a rather systematic way can reveal its potential.
-Thus, the goal is not only to accumulate frequently-used techniques to make coding easier but also to research the theory of Hydra to discover new images.
+This is a work-in-progress online book to collect Hydra snippets.
+Thanks to its live-coding nature, simply improvising by chaining different functions may lead to an unexpected pattern; nevertheless, studying Hydra in a structured, systematic way can reveal its potential.
+Thus, the goal of this book is not only to accumulate frequently-used techniques to make coding easier but also to research the theory of Hydra to discover new images.

 If you are new to Hydra, I recommend you to skim through the book and find patterns you like, and try the code by pressing "open in editor" link.
-You can change some parameters and press `ctrl+shift+enter` to refresh the sketch.
+On the editor, you can change some parameters and press `ctrl+shift+enter` to re-evaluate the sketch.

 If you are already familiar with Hydra, I hope reading this book gives you some insight not only about "how" to make a pattern but also "why" a pattern emerges.